ADARTA/netlify-cms-components/packages/netlify-cms-backend-fs/README.md

 - `dist/fs/index.js` (not bundled) has the node script to be used as middleware for webpack devServer or express server to create the api for development.

-## How to register with CMS on a static page locally
+## How to register with CMS on a static page locally (testing only, not recommended)

-  - Copy the package `dist/index.js` script bundle file into your cms location (maybe `backend-fs.js`).
   - Change the `index.html` page to use the backend as in the example below
   - Register the backend Class to the CMS as shown below
   - Change the `config.yml` backend to `backend: file-system` or the name you registered